givedirectly/Google-Partnership/README.md

     yarn run cypress run # --browser chromium ## (only needed on Linux)
     ```

+* Travis CI runs on each push to Github, unless the commit message has
+'[skip ci]' or a similar message inside it.

 * Save and share test results in a web interface using
 [Cypress dashboard](https://www.cypress.io/dashboard/).
 The dashboard also
 provides easy access to output files, footage of the test being run, etc. To find